 The financial statements are designed to provide readers with a broad overview of the finances of the College.
-The financial report includes four financial statements: The Statements of Net Position, the Statements of Revenues and Expenses, the Statements of Changes in Net Position, and the Statements of Cash Flows.
+The financial report includes three financial statements: The Statements of Net Position, the Statements of Revenues, Expenses and Changes in Net Position and the Statements of Cash Flows.